BigSense/vSense/README.md

 ./vsense start staging
 `

-You should watch the Vagrant VMs start and the Ansible provisioning scripts run.
+The Vagrant VMs start and the Ansible provisioning scripts will run.
 You may be prompted for your password as the vagrant-hostmanager plugin will need root privilages to update your */etc/hosts* file.
 When finished, you'll have three VMs.
 The *ltsense-staging* VM will start transmitting randomly generated temperatures to the *bigsense-staging* VM.
 Assuming you're using the default *environment.yml*, you should be able to view the take sensor data by going to the following web address:

 `http://bigsense-staging.internal:8080/api/Query/Latest/100.txt`